balena-io/docs/pages/learn/manage/device-logs.md

 ## Increasing size of persistent logs store

-Depending on the OS version, the size of persistent logs can also be increased to store more logs than the default size (32 MB currently).
+If you are running in [development mode][devvprod], and depending on the OS version, the size of persistent logs can also be increased to store more logs than the default size (32 MB currently).
+This can be done by adjusting the `SystemMaxUse=` setting in `/etc/systemd/journald.conf.d/journald-balena-os.conf` (refer to [journald.conf docs](https://www.freedesktop.org/software/systemd/man/journald.conf.html) for more information).

 Do keep in mind persistent logging increases the wear on the storage medium due to increased writes.
 Refer to [long term storage of device logs](#long-term-device-logs-storage) for ways to offset this.

-The `RuntimeMaxUse=` in `/etc/systemd/journald.conf` can be increased to potentially increase the amount of logs that can be stored.
-Refer to [journald.conf docs](https://www.freedesktop.org/software/systemd/man/journald.conf.html) for more information regarding the same.

 ## Long term device logs storage

 If you are dealing with excessive logs, persistent logging might not be a reliable long-term solution.
 Persistent logging increases writes on the device's storage media, which results in higher wear and tear over time.

 Instead, device logs can be streamed using the supervisor API.
 Refer to the [Supervisor's journald](https://www.balena.io/docs/reference/supervisor/supervisor-api/#journald-logs) endpoint.
 Through this endpoint, device logs can be streamed to whichever cloud monitoring platform you use to store logs reliably over time.
 For example, using a solution like [Datadog](https://www.balena.io/blog/iot-fleet-monitoring-with-datadog-and-balenacloud-how-small-agent-containers-make-a-big-impact/).

+[devvprod]:/reference/OS/overview/2.x/#development-vs-production-mode